This is the site of the Paris 2024 Games

 It is the third most popular sport event in the world, after the World Cup for soccer and the Olympics.
-In this impressive tradition, the Golf National will join the exclusive club of European courses that have hosted the Ryder Cup.
+In this impressive tradition, the Golf National join in 2018 the exclusive club of European courses that have hosted the Ryder Cup.
 In short, you can play on a 18-hole course that is a remarkable part of golf history.

 The Golf National is home to another perfectly maintained course: l'Aigle (the Eagle).
 It's a perfect fit for intermediate players, especially those who don't want to lose a dozen balls or continually score double bogeys on the Albatros.
-Click below to see what else the Eagle course has to offer.

 If Paris nearby, the Versailles Palace is the course's next-door-neighbor.
 Stroll through the famous gardens of Louis XIV and admire its fountains under the waft of baroque music.
 Just don't take your sand wedge, even if you're aching to tee off from Versailles' perfectly kept grass.